MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion

 \section{Abstract}

 Existing text-to-image models still struggle to generate images of multiple objects, especially in handling their spatial positions, relative sizes, overlapping, and attribute bindings.
-In this paper, we develop a training-free \textbf{Mu}ltimodal-\textbf{L}LM \textbf{a}ge\textbf{n}t (\ours) to address these challenges by progressive multi-object generation with planning and feedback control, like a human painter. \ours harnesses a large language model (LLM) to decompose a prompt to a sequence of sub-tasks, each generating only one object conditioned on previously generated objects by stable diffusion.
-Unlike existing LLM-grounded methods, \ours only produces a high-level plan at the beginning while the exact size and location of each object are determined by an LLM and attention guidance upon each sub-task.
+To efficiently address these challenges, we develop a training-free \textbf{Mu}ltimodal-\textbf{L}LM \textbf{a}ge\textbf{n}t (\ours), as a human painter, that can progressively generate multi-object with intricate planning and feedback control. \ours harnesses a large language model (LLM) to decompose a prompt to a sequence of sub-tasks, each generating only one object by stable diffusion, conditioned on previously generated objects.
+Unlike existing LLM-grounded methods, \ours only produces a high-level plan at the beginning while the exact size and location of each object are determined upon each sub-task by an LLM and attention guidance.
 Moreover, \ours adopts a vision-language model (VLM) to provide feedback to the image generated in each sub-task and control the diffusion model to re-generate the image if it violates the original prompt.
 Hence, each model in every step of \ours only needs to address an easy sub-task it is specialized for.
+The multi-step process also allows human users to monitor the generation process and make preferred changes at any intermediate step via text prompts, thereby improving the human-AI collaboration experience.
 We collect 200 prompts containing multi-objects with spatial relationships and attribute bindings from different benchmarks to evaluate \ours.
-The results demonstrate the superiority of \ours in generating multiple objects over baselines.
-The code is available on \url{https:github.com/measure-infinity/mulan-code}. \looseness-1
+The results demonstrate the superiority of \ours in generating multiple objects over baselines and its creativity when collaborating with human users.
+The code is available at \url{https://github.com/measure-infinity/mulan-code}.